-This Ancestry DNA post was written on behalf of Ancestry.com
+This Ancestry DNA post was written on behalf of Ancestry.com, and may contain affiliate links.

 When I was growing up, I always knew that I could go to my dad’s mom to ask about our family tree.
 Back then they didn’t have cool things like Ancestry DNA testing, or even the Internet for that matter.
 She had to do all of her research the old fashioned way; libraries, microfiches, family bibles.
 Just finding one generation of relatives would take her months if not years to put the pieces together.